 - Nurse ASAP.
 It’s extremely important to put your baby onto your boob as soon as you can or maybe you could wait until you’re out of the surgery room.

 - Massage your breasts.
 This not only will stimulate your milk production but it will also prevent your milk ducts to be clogged.
 My milk ducts seemed to be clogged and I had really painful and engorged breasts.
-My little boy wasn’t even getting enough colostrum and the actual milk came in around 3 days after the surgery.
+My little boy wasn’t even getting enough colostrum and the real milk came in around 3 days after the surgery.
 So, I had to massage them to get things going.
 By the time I figured it out, the baby has lost more weight than he was allowed to.

 - Use a breast pump.
 This will definitely be of help if you have one on hand.
 If you don’t, just ask your nurse of a midwife.
 Most certainly they have one on hand.
 In my case, the hospital provided a pump for me.
 But after a day or so I purchased my own so I could pump on demand.
 I was “working” really hard to get that milk in so I can feed my baby.
 I needed him to put his weight back.
-I remember that I used to nurse him and then pump whenever he slept.
+I remember that I used to nurse him and then pump when he slept.